microsoft/api-guidelines/azure/Guidelines.md

 PATCH | Create/Modify the resource with JSON Merge Patch | 200-OK, 201-Created
 PUT | Create/Replace the *whole* resource | 200-OK, 201-Created

-:warning: **YOU SHOULD NOT** using the POST method unless you can guarantee it can be implemented idempotently.

 #### Additional References
 * [StackOverflow - Difference between http parameters and http headers](https://stackoverflow.com/questions/40492782)